Contributing

 First browse to your fork, e.g. https://github.com/johlju/ComputerManagementDsc

-If you just pushed a working branch to you fork GitHub will know that and suggest to send in a pull request, Just click on the button Compare & pull request.
+If you just pushed a working branch to you fork GitHub will know that and suggest sending in a pull request, Just click on the button Compare & pull request.

 GitHub Compare & Pull Request